 Speakers, 2025 Dust and Respiratory Health Forum

-| Professor of Medicine and Director of Occupational Lung Disease at Northwestern University and for more than 30 years has practiced clinical pulmonary medicine, particulary for diseases related to work-place or environmental exposures. |
+| Professor of Medicine and Director of Occupational Lung Disease at Northwestern University and for more than 30 years has practiced clinical pulmonary medicine, particulary for diseases related to work-place or environmental exposures.
+Robert is the Principal Investigator on the Black Lung Center of Excellence as well as the Black Lung Clinics Program |

 ![]() | Lead of the Total Deposit Knowledge research group and acting director of the WH Bryan Mining Geology Research Centre at UQ's Sustainable Minerals Insitute.
 He is currently working on a three-year program: Advancing Dust Exposure Assessment through Enhanced Microscopy-Based Characterisation |

-![]() | Lauren Williams Research Lead for the Occupational Lung Disease Program at Lung Foundation Australia.
-Lauren's focus currently is to advance lung disease research through strategic initiatives that foster collaboration and innovation on a national level.
+![]() | Research Lead for the Occupational Lung Disease Program at Lung Foundation Australia.
+Lauren's focus currently is to advance lung disease research through strategic initiatives.
 Lauren is a Chief Investigator on collaborative research projects with Monash University, focused on establishing the national research agenda for occupational lung diseases.
-She also leads the strategy and development of an occupational respiratory rapid response protocol, a systemic tool for disease prevention. |
+She also leads the development of an occupational respiratory rapid response protocol, a systemic tool for disease prevention. |